top of page

 Gunshot Trauma Kit: Built for Life-Threatening Injuries

 A gunshot trauma kit is specifically designed for gunshot wounds, stab wounds, or serious trauma.
-These kits focus on stopping massive bleeding and keeping casualty alive long enough to reach professional medical help.
+These kits focus on stopping massive bleeding and keeping the casualty alive long enough to reach professional medical help.

 Here’s what you can find in a gunshot trauma kit: